 According to the journal Sleep (opens in new tab), around one third of American adults don’t get the sleep they need and it is now estimated that up to 35% of people (opens in new tab) will suffer from insomnia at some stage of their adult lives.

-For many, sleeplessness may prove to be a passing phase, and fixing it can be as simple as changing your sleeping position.
+For many, sleeplessness may prove to be a passing phase, and fixing it can be as simple as changing your sleeping position or winding down with the best magnesium supplement.
 But for those who find their sleep disturbed for any longer, it is imperative to address the root cause of what is causing you to lose sleep in the first place.

 According to Kate Mikhail, journalist and author of Teach Yourself to Sleep: An Ex-Insomniac’s Guide (opens in new tab), the first point of call is to improve your sleep hygiene.
 “Too often we’ll be sabotaging any real possibility of getting a good night’s sleep without even realizing it,” she says.
 “And why?
 Because we don’t know what we need to do and when we need to do it.”